kuzikov/cv/index.md

 ## About

-I have a handsckend, web applications, cli and other things using the Golang.
+I have a hands-on experience in development backend, web applications, cli and other things using the Golang.

 ### Technical skills